Checklist for travel to the Netherlands

-If you are currently outside the Netherlands and do wish to travel or return to the Netherlands, check these 7 points before you travel.
-For example, when you need to show a PCR test result and how long you must self-quarantine.
+If you are currently outside the Netherlands and do wish to travel or return to the Netherlands, check these 6 points before you travel.
+For example, what test results you need to show and how long you must self-quarantine.

 2. Flight ban

-There is a ban on flights from the United Kingdom, South Africa and the countries in Central and South America.
-There is also a docking ban for passenger ferries from the United Kingdom.
+There is a ban on flights from South Africa and the countries in Central and South America.
 Exemptions apply to certain limited categories of traveller.

 3. Negative PCR test result requirement

-If you are travelling to the Netherlands by air or sea from a high-risk country, you must take a rapid test shortly before departure.
+If you are travelling to the Netherlands by aircraft or ship from a high-risk country, you must take a rapid test shortly before departure, unless you can present a negative NAAT test result, based on a sample collected no more than 24 hours before boarding.
 Certain exemptions apply, including for diplomats.
 The rapid test must meet certain requirements.